Tropical Storm Ernesto skirts Mexican Gulf coast, kills three

 About 2,500 people were evacuated from Chetumal up the coast to Tulum in an area known for its scuba diving and ecotourism attractions.

-Rainfall of 3 to 6 inches (7 to 15 cm), and possibly 15 inches (39 cm) in some areas, was expected in the states of Tabasco, Veracruz, Puebla and northern Oaxaca through Friday, the center said.
+Rainfall of 3 to 6 inches, and possibly 15 inches in some areas, was expected in the states of Tabasco, Veracruz, Puebla and northern Oaxaca through Friday, the center said.

 August and September are usually the most active months of the Atlantic Caribbean hurricane season, which runs from June 1 to November 30.